-Charity is how to bring Prosperity, justice, balance and kindness to each society and community.
-It’s our hope that the Muslim community fulfills their charitable duty correctly and does their part to eliminate poverty in communities everywhere.
+Charity in Islam is how to bring Prosperity, justice, balance, and kindness to each society and community.
+We hope that the Muslim community fulfills its charitable duty correctly and does its part to eliminate poverty in communities everywhere.

 Many different kinds of charities are defined in Islam, the 2 most vital being

 ZAKAT may be a specific, standardized percentage of one’s extra wealth (over and above the necessities of life) that has to go to the poor and people in need.